nwiltberg/project_msc05/open_lab_notebook/calendar_week_46.md

 ## Completed tasks
-- adapted the comments in the notebook data_exploration (30 min.)
+- adapted the comments in the notebooks data_exploration and data_analysis (1 hour)
 - tested how to load data from the website NITRC using code (30 min.)
+-

 ## Problems
 - couldn't find a way to add the labels to the plotting of the connectome